awesome-p2p/masala/README.md

   * `-h, --hostname` *hostname*:
     The hostname whose sha1 hash will be announced.
 Can also be a 20 Byte hexadecimal string.
 (Optional)

-  * `-k, --key` *password*:
-	Setting a password results in encrypting each packet with AES256.
-The encrypted packet is encapsulated in bencode.
-With this action you effectively isolate your nodes from the rest of the world.
-(Optional)

   * `-p, --port` *port*:
 	Bind to this port.
 (Default: UDP/8337)